j-v-a/drum-machine/README.md

-# Markdown Previewer
+# Drum Machine

-A simple React SPA to preview your markdown!
+A simple React SPA drumpad!
-This is my solution to a freecodecamps.org Front End Libraries Project - Build a Markdown Previewer.
+This is my solution to a freecodecamps.org Front End Libraries Project - Build a Drum Machine.
 <a href="https://j-v-a.github.io/drum-machine/">See live!</a>

 ## The requirements: